JP Morgan Maintains Eli Lilly And (LLY) Overweight Recommendation

 What is the Fund Sentiment?

-There are 4075 funds or institutions reporting positions in Eli Lilly And.
-This is an increase of 154 owner(s) or 3.93% in the last quarter.
-Average portfolio weight of all funds dedicated to LLY is 0.82%, a decrease of 2.13%.
-Total shares owned by institutions increased in the last three months by 0.02% to 883,922K shares.
-The put/call ratio of LLY is 1.10, indicating a bearish outlook.
+There are 4071 funds or institutions reporting positions in Eli Lilly And.
+This is an increase of 121 owner(s) or 3.06% in the last quarter.
+Average portfolio weight of all funds dedicated to LLY is 0.84%, a decrease of 7.43%.
+Total shares owned by institutions decreased in the last three months by 0.34% to 883,975K shares.
+The put/call ratio of LLY is 1.04, indicating a bearish outlook.

 What are Other Shareholders Doing?